COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Michigan/README.md

 02/28/2024: Updated new StudentGroup/StudentSubGroup labels; merged in 2022 NCES data for 2023 (with the exception of DistType, DistLocale, CountyCode, CountyName which were retrieved from 2021 files); New variable order/sort; New flag variables; Variable type conversion.

 05/13/2024: Updated NCES data with new data files, including for 2023.

+07/12/2024: Updated files for V2.0 to include ParticipationRate.
+Reorganized Count Generation.